Interview with Donald Solin

 Description

 Donald Solin grew up in Perth, Western Australia and worked in a store before joining the Air Force.
 He served in Europe and North Africa. and flew 40 operations as a pilot with 624 Squadron, a special duties squadron dropping supplies and agents into occupied Europe.
-He was demobilised in 1946 with the rank of Flying Officer.
-He rejoined the Royal Australian Air Force during the Korean War and eventually retired with the rank of Air Commodore.
+He was demobilised in 1946 having achieved the rank of Flying Officer.
+He re-joined the Royal Australian Air Force during the Korean War and, eventually, retired at the rank of Air Commodore.

 Creator